micag2025/llmed_certification_FineTuneFlow/README.md

 ---

 ## Auto-fine-tuning Recommendation & Plan Results

-This file (`recommandation.json` JSON with per-model method + hyperparams) is generated by Notebook D and it has been used as guidance for picking the model to fine-tune and the training approach.
-As it can be seen, there are two top candidates **Bart-large** and **LLaMA-1B**:
+Notebook D generates `recommendations.json`, which contains per-model fine-tuning strategies and hyperparameters.
+Based on this analysis, BART-large and LLaMA-1B emerged as the top two candidates.

+Recommendation Output
 ```json
 {
   "BART-large": {